National Wages Council extends wage, employment guidelines to Nov 30 amid uneven outlook

 If they still face significant cost pressure and poor business prospects after exhausting non-wage cost saving measures and support from the Government, they “should seek employees’ support to implement temporary wage cuts to minimise retrenchments” based on key principles in the supplementary guidelines, the NWC added.

-These include the immediate implementation of the flexible wage structure for those who have not done so, by treating any wage cuts as adjustments to a new variable component.
+These include the immediate implementation of the flexible wage structure - a fixed basic wage together with monthly and annual variable components - for those who have not done so, by treating any wage cuts as adjustments to a new variable component.

-Unionised companies should also negotiate and agree on wage adjustments, other cost-saving measures and the implementation of the flexible wage structure, it said in its addendum.
+Unionised companies should also negotiate and agree on wage adjustments, other cost-saving measures and the implementation of the flexible wage structure, the NWC's addendum said.

+In a statement expressing support for the guidelines, National Trades Union Congress (NTUC) president Mary Liew said “workers in different sectors have different expectations on their wages depending on how their industry performs”.

+Ms Liew, who is also an NWC member, also called on employers to “as far as possible, endeavour to pay employees the annual wage supplement”.
+Doing so will help employees with seasonal expenses during a challenging period, especially for the low-wage workers.

 SPECIAL CONSIDERATION FOR LOW-WAGE WORKERS